Dorobucci

-"Dorobucci" is a song by Mavin Records signees, who are commonly known as the Mavins.
+"Dorobucci" is a song recorded by Mavin Records signees, who are commonly known as the Mavins.
 Released on May 1, 2014, the song was jointly recorded by Don Jazzy, Tiwa Savage, Dr SID, Reekado Banks, Korede Bello, Di'Ja and D'Prince.
 "Dorobucci" received generally mixed reviews from music critics, who commended its production, instrumentation, and composition.
 On the contrary, the song's music video received mixed reviews.
 While some critics described the video as brilliant, others said it was dull and not up to par.

 "Dorobucci" won Song of the Year at the 2015 MTV Africa Music Awards and Best Pop Single at The Headies 2014.

 Background

 "Dorobucci" was recorded in early 2014.
 Prior to revealing details about the song, Don Jazzy tagged several of his Instagram pictures with the hashtag "#Dorobucci".
 Upon release, some thought "Dorobucci" was about the occult due to the lack of clarity surrounding its meaning.
 Rejecting the esoteric reference, Don Jazzy declared in May 2014 that the song's last half refers to "anything that is fun, cool, awesome or fantastic."

 Mavin Records' fans were given an opportunity to compete in the Channel O Mavin Super Fan competition, which required participants to explain why they are the ultimate Mavin fan.
 Participants were told to add the "CHOMavinSuperfan" hashtag to their social media posts and follow Channel O Africa's Twitter and Instagram accounts.
 On July 11, 2014, Don Jazzy announced Natalie Pitswe as the winner of the competition.